briandonaghey21/Big-Ideas-Final-Best-Neighborhoods-to-Walk-in/README.md

-# Big-Ideas-Final-Best-Neighborhoods-to-Bike-in
+# Big-Ideas-Final-Best-Neighborhoods-to-Walk-in

 CMPINF 0010 Final Broject for Brian Donaghey[bjd77@pitt.com], Christian Estey[cle39@pitt.edu], Yu Wang[yuw235@pitt.edu]

 ### Project Overview

-In this final project, we are analyzing which Pittsburgh neighbors are the best to bike in.
-We analyzed three different datasets: Safest Neighborhoods, Traffic Count, and On-Road-Bicycle-Pavement-Markings.
+In this final project, we are analyzing which Pittsburgh neighbors are the best to walk in.
+We analyzed three different datasets: Safest Neighborhoods, Traffic Count, and Crosswalks in Pittsburgh.

-## Result - The Best Neighborhood to Bike in
+## Result - The Best Neighborhood to walk in
 --